-- More practically, some of your current sourdough starter can be converted to a new type of flour.
+- More practically, some of your current sourdough starters can be converted to a new type of flour.
 It is fairly easy to convert a starter between white, whole wheat, rye, spelt, or other gluten-containing flours.

 - Switching to a gluten-free flour is a bit more tricky, as it tends to require more feedings to become vigorous and maintain its efficacy in baking.
-In this case, it may be easier to begin with an established gluten-free sourdough starter.
+In this case, it may be easier, to begin with, an established gluten-free sourdough starter.

 Before You Switch

 - Always revive a dried sourdough starter first with the flour type indicated.

 - Do not attempt to switch flours until your sourdough starter has been fed for at least a week and is healthy and happy, bubbling and growing.

 - Divide the active starter into two portions.